deepset-ai/haystack/docs/_src/api/api/document_classifier.md

 ["positive", "negative"] otherwise None.
 Given a LABEL, the sequence fed to the model is "<cls> sequence to classify <sep> This example is LABEL . <sep>" and the model predicts whether that sequence is a contradiction or an entailment.
+- `batch_size`: batch size to be processed at once
+- `classification_field`: Name of Document's meta field to be used for classification.
+If left unset, Document.content is used by default.

 <a name="transformers.TransformersDocumentClassifier.predict"></a>
 #### predict